thewhitetulip/web-dev-golang-anti-textbook/README.md

 Written with love in India.

-Disclaimer: The gopher in the cover page is taken from https://golang.org/doc/gopher/appenginegophercolor.jpg without modifications since it is under Creative Commons license.

 #License:

 Book License: [CC BY-SA 3.0 License](http://creativecommons.org/licenses/by-sa/3.0/)

+#Note:
+1. The Go Programming Basics section has been adapted from [build-web-application-with-golang](https://github.com/astaxie/build-web-application-with-golang/) by [astaxie](http://github.com/astaxie)
+Links were updated to refer the correct aspects of the current book, titles were updated to fit into this book.
+2. The gopher in the cover page is taken from https://golang.org/doc/gopher/appenginegophercolor.jpg without modifications.

 ## Links